silvos590/magicpdf/README.md

 3. Specify the output PDF file name.
 4. Enter the degrees level (90, 180, or 270 - default 90).
 5. Click the "Rotate PDF" button.

+### PDF Split
+2. Browse and select the input PDF file.
+3. Specify the output PDF folder.
+4. Enter the page range (e.g. 1-2;3-4;8).
+5. Click the "Split PDF" button.

 ## License